LEARN ABOUT OXLUMO®(lumasiran)

 of patients treated with OXLUMO had normal (52%) or close-to-normal (32%) oxalate levels* in their urine after 6 months of treatment vs 0% of patients on placebo

-A normal level of oxalate in the urine means that oxalate levels were no longer elevated.
+A normal level of oxalate in the urine means that oxalate levels were no longer elevated above the normal range.
 A close-to-normal level of oxalate in the urine means that oxalate levels were elevated but within 1.5 times the higher end of the normal range.

 How OXLUMO may be able to help